bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is to add content to the page such as heading, body, text, paragraphs, and anything that is required to add content to the page.

 2. What are the 4 areas of the box model?

+the content, padding, border, and margin.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 4. Explain why git is valuable to a team of developers.

+It allows us to edit and make changes to the website without changing it on the main web.
+Also allows us to keep updates to the page

 5. Define mobile-first design in your own words.